 One way to convince him to sleep in his room is to offer to leave the door ajar and the hallway light on.
 Some kids feel reassured seeing this light and knowing you’re just on the other side of the door.

-7. Being inconsistent with your method
+Mistake #7: Being inconsistent with your method

 Like we said in the beginning, there isn’t one set way of doing things.
 One parent just might find that walking her toddler back to his room worked after one night.
 Another could realize that she could hold her toddler in her arms and know she’ll stay asleep.

 Just how long is long enough?
-Give it at least five days—if you find that nothing is improving, or that things are getting worse, then switch at that point.
+Give it at least five days.
+If you find that nothing is improving, or that things are getting worse, then switch at that point.
 But you can’t expect things to go smooth sailing after just one try.

-8. Not helping your 2 year old cope with emotions
+Mistake #8: Not helping your 2 year old cope with emotions

 When it comes to children’s feelings about bedtime, you’ll sometimes find two extremes.